mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/build-odata-apis.md

 ## 1 Introduction

 Companies with a large portfolio of custom built REST APIs use a set of [best practices](#best-practices) to ensure these APIs provide the required functionality in a predictable way.
-You have full control of all these aspects when creating a [published REST service](/refguide/published-rest-service/) in Mendix.
+You have full control of all these aspects when creating a [published REST service](/refguide/published-rest-service/) in Mendix Studio Pro.

 If you plan to create a large number of APIs, using [published OData services](/refguide/published-odata-services/) to implement REST can save you a lot of time while ensuring consistency across your APIs.